 To begin, the proposed regulations would define sexual harassment as unwelcome conduct on the basis of sex that is so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the school’s education program or activity.
 In addition, the proposed regulations would require schools to respond to every known report of sexual harassment, investigate every formal complaint, and provide certain due process protections, such as the right to cross examine witnesses with the assistance of a lawyer.

 As a result of this rulemaking by the Education Department, school districts, colleges, and universities will soon receive from the federal government long overdue rules that will require modifications to school policies and procedures.

-Jonathan A. Vogel, a former deputy general counsel with the U.S. Department of Education and a former federal prosecutor, is the managing member of Vogel Law Firm PLLC, an education law firm focused on legal issues that arise relating to K-12, higher education, and student loans.
+Jonathan A. Vogel, a former deputy general counsel with the U.S. Department of Education and a former federal prosecutor, is the managing attorney of Vogel Law Firm PLLC, an education law firm focused on legal issues that arise relating to K-12, higher education, and student loans.